oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 `  `“`share/freedesktop.org/colour_icc/behaviour/rendering_intent`”

-How split into advanced and basic settings?
+How split into **advanced** and **basic** settings?
 Add keywords to the Option level?
 The point workes here slightly like a XML attribute.
 In the following example the key would not be visible to a CMM.
 The behaviour is to be matched on a higher level.

-`  `“`share/freedesktop.org/colour/behaviour/proof_soft.advanced`”
+`  `“`share/freedesktop.org/colour/behaviour/proof_soft.`**`advanced`**”

 User Interface
 --------------